-The production of hybrid falcons is very popular among bird breeders (Bunnell, 1986; Committee, 1999), but there are concerns that escaped specimens may interbreed in the wild (Everitt & Franklin, 2009; Lindberg & Nejse, 2002).
+The production of hybrid falcons is very popular among bird breeders (Bunnell, 1986), but there are concerns that escaped specimens may interbreed in the wild (Everitt & Franklin, 2009; Lindberg & Nejse, 2002, Rodriguez et al., 2019).
 However, hybridization in the wild is rarely observed (Oliphant, 1991), because hybrid falcons are difficult to identify based on morphology (Eastham & Nicholls, 2005).
 A phylogenetic study indicated that hybridization might account for the observed genetic patterns in hierofalcons (Nittinger et al., 2007).

 Hybrid falcons are also very popular in animal medical research (Abrams et al., 2001; Busquets et al., 2012; Lierz & Hafez, 2006; Lloyd & Wernery, 2008; Padrtova & Lloyd, 2009; Van Wettere et al., 2005).

 Abrams, G. A., Paul-Murphy, J., Ramer, J. C. & Murphy, C. J. (2001).
 Aspergillus blepharitis and dermatitis in a peregrine falcon-gyrfalcon hybrid (Falco peregrinus X Falco rusticolus).
 Journal of Avian Medicine and Surgery 15, 114-120.

 Bunnell, S. (1986).
 Hybrid falcon overview—1985.
 Hawk Chalk 14, 43-47.